learning-zone/javascript-basics/README.md

 #### Q. ***What is the purpose of compareFunction while sorting arrays?***

 The compareFunction is used to define the sort order.
 If omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.
-Let's take an example to see the usage of compareFunction,
+Let us take an example to see the usage of compareFunction,
 ```javascript
 let numbers = [1, 2, 5, 3, 4];
 numbers.sort((a, b) => b - a);